 - Bradycardia or abnormally slow heart rate and functioning.

 - Tangled cord around the baby resulting in delivery complications that can be fatal.

 There are many risk factors that cause complications of cord prolapse during delivery.
-Few of them are
+Some of them are,

-- Funic presentation where the umbilical cord is pointing towards the lower uterine segment or the internal cervical opening.
+- A funic presentation where the umbilical cord is pointing towards the lower uterine segment or the internal cervical opening.

 - Foetal anomalies or abnormality in the development of the foetus.

 - Cord abnormalities when the cord is too long.

 - Foetal growth restriction where the foetus is premature or too small for its age.